YifanJiangPolyU/YifanJiangPolyU.github.io/_posts/2018-06-19-single-image-depth.md

 estimate the depth of each pixel, using a convolution neural network (CNN)?
 There has been many publications on this topic, such as [1,2,3].
 Here, together with a friend, I implemented the algorithm of [2], trained it from scratch and tested it, using PyTorch.
+In addition, we trained

 The code is in my GitHub repository: <a href="https://github.com/YifanJiangPolyU/single_image_depth_pytorch">https://github.com/YifanJiangPolyU/single_image_depth_pytorch</a>.

 Although [2] estimates both per-pixel depth and surface normals, we only trained